kbruncati/jff-predictive-model/README.md

   * Objective #2 - `finaltrainingcompletion.csv`, `finaltestingcompletion.csv`

-**After completing these steps, the final dataset was saved within Domo under the title `Proper Columns`, which can also be seen from the code.**
+**After completing these steps, the final dataset was saved within Domo under the title `Data Used In RStudio`, which can also be seen from the code.**

 # Modeling Choices